topoteretes/cognee/README.md

 - **Local Setup**: By default, LanceDB runs locally with NetworkX and OpenAI.

-- **Vector Stores**: Cognee supports Qdrant and Weaviate for vector storage.
+- **Vector Stores**: Cognee supports LanceDB, Qdrant, PGVector and Weaviate for vector storage.

 - **Language Models (LLMs)**: You can use either Anyscale or Ollama as your LLM provider.

-- **Graph Stores**: In addition to LanceDB, Neo4j is also supported for graph storage.
+- **Graph Stores**: In addition to NetworkX, Neo4j is also supported for graph storage.

 - **User management**: Create individual user graphs and manage permissions